pauloesteban/MetaBow-Toolkit/README.md

 At very first opening of Extractors patch, a pop-up will ask you to allow Bluetooth for Max 8.
 Accept it.

-### Bridge executable (Windows only)
+### Bridge console application

 The bridge executable allows the connection between a BLE sensor and the extractor patcher of the toolkit.
+#### Notes on macOS

 On macOS, the bridge is executed in the background via `shell` object.

+#### Notes on Windows

 Unfortunately, `shell` is not compatible on Windows, hence, the bridge application needs to be downloaded and executed manually.

-Please download the Windows version of the bridge, [here](https://github.com/pauloesteban/sensor-tile-osc/releases).
+Please download the latest Windows version of the bridge, [here](https://github.com/pauloesteban/sensor-tile-osc/releases).

 ## Credits